apocalypticartcollective/eft/_posts/2025-02-03-Abrasion-Two.md

 'Oh, please.'
 The customer made a face closer to familiarity than frustration, but creeping toward the latter.

 'OK, really?
 Are we going to go there?
 I don't like living in the past hon.
 Look at where I work!
 I sell booze for a living.
-I'd offer to pour you another, but ...'
+And, I'd offer to pour you another, but ...'

 'Give me a break.
 I don't come in here to forget; I come in for conversation, and the conversation is starting to get ... a little old.'

 Now, where the customer expected coldness, or worse, because she'd forced the issue, she perceived a change in tone to match her own, and something that sounded like honesty.
 'It has been a very, very long time.'
-The woman thought, *don't drop your guard, press on*.
+Now the woman thought, *don't drop your guard.
+Press on*.

 'Right.
 For ever.
 And I've slept through most of it!
-I mean, I keep thinking that when I lie down, maybe I'll wake up and it'll be different: maybe I won't be alone; you'll have found someone; something will be different; or I'll be dead.  honestly don't know which I hope for more.
+I mean, I keep thinking that when I lie down, maybe I'll wake up and it'll be different: maybe I won't be alone; you'll have found someone; something will be different; or I'll be dead.
+Honestly I don't know which I hope for more.

 'Listen.
 Listen to me.
 Please.
 I don't want to go to sleep.
 I don't want to sleep this off.'
 More strident, now.
 'I think ... something needs ... uhm ....'
 She trailed off: *too much*. *Careful*.
-'I think that we need to have a conversation ... about a few things.
+'I think that we need to have a conversation about a few things.
 I would like to figure some things out.'
 She paused, worried that she was losing the thread, might have gone too far.
 But she couldn't stop.

-'I'm exhausted, and not because I don't get enough sleep, do you hear me?'
+'I'm so tired!
+And it's *not* because I don't get enough sleep, do you hear me?'
 Her hand was back on her chest, where her fingers mindlessly worked, digging, as if to massage some hidden part of her, just out of reach.
 'No. I can't.
 Everything is too neat, too clean, too good to be true.
 I'm dying from boredom.
 I can't focus anymore.
 I have no fight left in me!
 Do you hear what I'm saying?'

 The bartender, with affection now, offered up the kind of empathetic barroom vulgarity designed to end an embarrassing rant: 'Yeah, honey.
 Life's a bitch.'